 It doesn’t matter where they are from or what they trade (I used to say I would trade toothpicks if there was a market for them), they all have one thing in common – reigning in trading emotions when trading.

-I can wax eloquently until the proverbial cows return to the barn about emotions when trading and it will probably just go into the bucket of, “Ya, ya heard all that before,” but if those words are uttered by another trader who has felt the pain, it becomes much more personal.
+However, my eloquence will probably just go into the bucket of, “Ya, ya heard all that before,” but if those words are uttered by another trader who has felt the pain it becomes much more poignant.

-Last week, I received an email from a former QiT member who has recognized how emotions have hobbled his trading and who is now taking the steps to do something about it.
-He has pronounced that he is going to take control and take responsibility for his trading.
+Last year, I received an email from a former QiT member who recognized how emotions hobbled his trading and who took steps to do something about it.

 First, I apologize for the length of my email for I’m compelled to share with you my deepest frustration – not about you, dear writer & creator, but rather about myself.